chiumax/discord-meguBot/README.md

 10. Paste the above into your `token.json` file.
 11. Invite your bot to discord using this link: https://discordapi.com/permissions.html NOTE: Make sure you copy your client ID which can be found under `general information` where you got your token.
 12. Navigate to the directory in your ubuntu terminal and run `node src/index.js`
 13. If a season three of Konosuba does come out, make sure to run the python script to update the current list of Megumin quotes.
-A chrome window will open since I'm a beginner and I don't know much about webscraping.
+A chrome window will open since I'm a beginner and I don't know much about webscraping. **Make sure you have chrome installed on your computer**
 ## Screenshots
 ![](https://github.com/dumblole/discord-meguBot/blob/master/readme-imgs/terminal.PNG)
 ![](https://github.com/dumblole/discord-meguBot/blob/master/readme-imgs/help.PNG)